rickyliang/auth/README.md

 Go into the directory.

+For Windows users, make sure _pip_ is installed.
+See [here](http://flask.pocoo.org/docs/installation/#pip-and-distribute-on-windows)

 Ensure that the `virtualenv` package for Python is installed.
 Type `pip freeze` into terminal and check if `virtualenv` is listed.
+If not, simply type into terminal `sudo pip install virtualenv` for Linux and OSX users, or `pip install virtualenv` for Windows users.

 Create a virtual environment called 'venv' by typing into terminal `virtualenv venv`.

+Activate the virtual environment.
+For Linux users, type into terminal `. venv/bin/activate`.
+For Windows users, type `venv/scripts/activate`.

 Retrieve all the dependencies.
 Run `python setup.py install` to automatically install the needed modules.

 Create the database.
-Run `python ./db_create.py` to create your database with the name specified in config.py.
+Run `python db_create.py` to create your database with the name specified in config.py.

 Generate your own SSL keys.
 Run `python ssl_create.py` and enter in the information to your liking.
 Since this is a test application, it does not really matter what you enter in.
 However, make sure that you _do not_ enter in a password.

-In terminal, run `python ./run.py` to start the server.
+In terminal, run `python run.py` to start the server.